-He has also worked as the Associate Vice President for Research at the University of Manchester and is currently the Treasurer for Universities UK.
+He has also worked as the Associate Vice President for Research at the University of Manchester and was the Treasurer for Universities UK.

 Lucy Heller became the Chief Executive of Ark in 2012, a children’s charity that runs education and health programmes in the UK, Africa and India.
 She joined Ark in 2004 from TSL Education, which published TES magazine, where she was joint Managing Director.